Aspen, Colorado · Neighborhood Guide · 2026

 What is the most exclusive neighborhood in Aspen?

 Red Mountain is widely considered Aspen's most exclusive neighborhood.
-Perched above downtown, it offers 360-degree alpine views and the highest price points in the market — trophy estates trade between $35M and $60M+, with price per square foot consistently exceeding $4,500.
-Starwood is the most exclusive in terms of gated privacy and security, with large acreage lots and a private residents-only environment.
+Perched above downtown, it offers 360-degree alpine views and the highest price points in the market—trophy estates trade between $35M and $60M+.
+Starwood is the most exclusive in terms of gated privacy and security, offering large acreage lots in a private environment.

 Which Aspen neighborhood is best for ski access?

-Snowmass Village offers the most ski-in/ski-out access of any area in the valley — approximately 95% of properties have direct slope access across 3,332 acres of terrain.
+Snowmass Village offers the most ski-in/ski-out access of any area in the valley, with approximately 95% of properties having direct slope access across 3,362 acres of terrain.
 Aspen Highlands is the preferred choice for buyers focused specifically on the Highland Bowl.
-For access to all four Aspen mountains, properties in the core of Aspen or on Red Mountain provide the shortest drive to multiple base areas.

 What makes the West End different from other Aspen neighborhoods?

-The West End is the only Aspen neighborhood that combines walkability, historic Victorian architecture, flat streets, and proximity to cultural institutions — the Aspen Music Festival, Aspen Institute, and Hallam Lake Nature Preserve are all within walking distance.
-Properties here are substantially renovated Victorian-era homes, and inventory is extremely limited.
-It appeals primarily to full-time or near-full-time residents who want to live in Aspen rather than simply own in it.
+The West End is the only Aspen neighborhood that combines walkability, historic Victorian architecture, flat streets, and proximity to cultural institutions like the Aspen Music Festival and Aspen Institute.
+Inventory is extremely limited, appealing primarily to full-time or near-full-time residents.

 Is Woody Creek part of Aspen?

 Woody Creek is an unincorporated community approximately eight miles northwest of downtown Aspen in Pitkin County.
-It is not within Aspen's city limits but is considered part of the greater Aspen area real estate market.
-Properties there benefit from Aspen proximity while offering lower density, larger parcels, and a distinctly different lifestyle — river access, ranch-style estates, and a tight-knit local community centered on the Woody Creek Tavern.
+It is not within Aspen's city limits but is considered part of the greater Aspen area real estate market, offering lower density, river access, and larger parcels.

 Soffia Wardy · Aspen Luxury Real Estate